Effect of random noises on pathwise solutions to the high-dimensional modified Euler-Poincar\'{e} system: Introduction

 which is endowed with the initial conditions

-Here, $m_0$ and $n_0$ are given random initial data in Sobolev spaces with suitable regularity.
-The driven stochastic processes $\mathcal {W}_1$ and $\mathcal {W}_2$ are independent cylindrical Wiener processes defined on some separable Hilbert spaces.
+Here, $u$ denotes the velocity of fluid, $m$ with the component $m_j=u_j- \Delta u_j$, $j=1,2,...d$ represents the momentum.
+The scalar functions $\rho $ and $\overline{\rho}$ stand for the total depth of the free surface (or density) and averaged depth, respectively.
+The driven stochastic processes $\mathcal {W}_1$ and $\mathcal {W}_2$ are independent cylindrical Wiener processes defined on separable Hilbert spaces.
 The precise assumptions on the coefficients $g_1 $ and $g_2 $ as well as further details are given in Subsection \ref{sec1.1}.
+Without loss of generality, we will assume that $\alpha_1=\alpha_2=g=1$.

+The deterministic MEP2 without random noises ($g_1=g_2\equiv0$ in \eqref{1.4}) is closely related to two kinds of important models.
+The first one is the Euler-Poincar\'{e} equation (EP), which takes the form of